Training Needs Analysis Template

 2. Create a high-level view of roles and core competencies

-You know which employee groups will need training to contribute to your company goals.
-With recent layoffs and downsizing, some departments may no longer exist and existing employees may need to pick up on new skills to keep the business running.
+You already know which employee groups need training to achieve your company goals.
 Review team members’ job requirements to reevaluate training needs.
 This refresher will give you a solid benchmark to determine knowledge gaps in later steps.

-However, tracking down job descriptions to find these requirements can be challenging.
+Tracking down job descriptions to find these requirements can be challenging.
 You might spend hours manually trawling job boards or sitting down with your Human Resources team.
-To speed up the process, use a tool like CompetencyCore for pre-built competency profiles or to build custom ones.
+To speed up the process, use a tool like CompetencyCore for pre-built competency profiles, or to build custom ones.
 You plug in a job title and pick from an AI-powered list of behavioural and technical competencies.
-So for the customer retention goal, you would look up required skills for support professionals — like listening abilities, problem-solving, empathy.

 3. Shape your priorities to match training needs & skills gaps